Single-neuron/SPZ_variations/README.md

-Calculates all possible combinations of digits and uppercase letters.
+Calculates all possible combinations of digits and uppercase letters via recursion.